remykarem/remykarem.github.io/books-src/java-kotlin-book/src/std-library/kotlin-std-library/mutability.md

 State cannot be modified after it is created.

 * `String`
+* Other primitives

+This means that copying (say via  these objects is cheap, because JVM copies the _reference_ only (because there's no risk that the instance could be modified after creation).

 ~~~admonish warning
 `List` is not actually immutable.
 Rather, it is compile-time read-only.